BreckenLusk/gta4.app/README.md

 Niko is looking to escape his past and make a new life for himself in the land of opportunity.
 Johnny, a veteran member of The Lost biker gang, is caught in the middle of a vicious turf war with rival gangs for control of the city.
 Luis, part-time hoodlum and full-time assistant to legendary nightclub impresario Tony Prince (a.k.a.
 “Gay Tony”), is struggling with the competing loyalties of family and friends in a world in which everyone has a price.
 Their lives cross paths with devastating consequences as they fight to survive in a city torn apart by violence and corruption.

-Rockstar Games brings its biggest release to mobile yet with a vast open-world covering the State of Liberty and its major city, Liberty City, with enhanced visual fidelity and over 80 hours of gameplay.
+Rockstar Games brings its biggest release to mobile yet with a vast open-world covering the State of Liberty and its 5 major cities - Liberty City, Algonquin, Broker, Dukes, and Bohan - with enhanced visual fidelity and over 80 hours of gameplay.

 Grand Theft Auto IV: 10th Anniversary Edition features:
 • Remastered, high-resolution graphics built specifically for mobile including lighting enhancements, an enriched color palette and improved character models.